jnozzi/cocoadev.com/markdown/SpeedingUpADrag.md

 ----

 If only that worked.
 This is getting a bit off topic but the code above does not work for me as I have views that have never been on screen.
-I am loading the views from plugins and then want to get the contents as an General/NSImage.
+I am loading the views from plugins and then want to get the contents as an NSImage.
 If I do the above I get:

-2005-04-25 19:27:15.121 General/FolderSync[4384] *** Assertion failure in -General/[NSView lockFocus], General/AppKit.subproj/General/NSView.m:2748
+2005-04-25 19:27:15.121 FolderSync[4384] *** Assertion failure in -[NSView lockFocus], AppKit.subproj/NSView.m:2748
-2005-04-25 19:27:15.122 General/FolderSync[4384] lockFocus sent to a view whose window is deferred and does not yet have a corresponding platform window
+2005-04-25 19:27:15.122 FolderSync[4384] lockFocus sent to a view whose window is deferred and does not yet have a corresponding platform window

 Note that the neither the window the view is in when it's loaded from the plugin and the window the view will end up in are deferred!
 I think my best solution will be a tab control with the tabs hidden.
 Then all the views will be in a real valid window.